The term bed-sharing is when a baby sleeps in bed with another person or persons for either some or all of their sleep.

 The term co-sleeping is sometimes used to refer to bed-sharing.
 In its true meaning co-sleeping is more correctly sleeping in close proximity including in the same room – but not sleeping on the same surface.
 Having your baby sleep in the same room as you but in their own cot for the first six months is safer than them sleeping in their own room on their own and also safer than them bed-sharing.

 Some parents will choose to bed-share with their baby and this is their sleeping routine.
 Other parents bring their baby into bed to feed, by either breast or bottle, when they are unsettled or because they are unwell and they wish to comfort them.

 Sharing a sleep space with a baby has an increased risk of SUDI.
-This risk is small when there are no other risk factors at all.
+This risk is small (but real) when there are no other risk factors at all.
 The risks are enormous when there are multiple risk factors.

 Adult beds, and more specifically adult mattresses are not designed for babies to sleep upon.
 A baby’s sleep environment is safest when the surface they are sleeping upon is firm and flat and is predictable; there is nothing in the baby’s immediate sleep space which could impede their breathing.
 Young babies less than three months of age appear to be most at risk when bed-sharing, likely because they have not developed strong enough motor skills to move their head if they are in a position which challenges their breathing.